BhagyaJyoti22006/ffwrapy/README.md

     replace=True    # Overwrite output if exists
     )
 ```
+- `timestamp` The timestamp in the input file at which thumbnail is to be generated; Default : "00:00:05"
 - `file` The input filename whose thumbnail is to be generated; Default: None (ie media.file)
 - `replace`: Overwrite output if exists; Default : False